 Do all breastfeeding moms use a breast pump?

 No. But if there are times you’ll be away from your baby, like if you’re going back to work or school, you may need a breast pump.
 A breast pump helps you remove breast milk from your breasts.
 You can use the milk at a later time to feed your baby.
 Breast milk that you pump from your breasts is called expressed milk.

 Breast pumps can help you in lots of ways:

 - If you go back to work or school, you still can feed your baby breast milk.

-- Your partner or other caregiver can feed the baby breast milk so you can take a break.
+- Your partner or another caregiver can feed your baby breast milk.

 - Pumping helps keep your breast milk from building up in your breasts.
 This helps prevent discomfort and infection.

 All pumps have a shield that covers your breast and a container that collects breast milk.
 If you’re not sure what kind of pump is best for you, ask your lactation consultant.
 This is a person who has special training to help women breastfeed.
 Check with your health insurance company to see if it helps pay for a pump.

 You may not know how often you’ll need to pump until you have your baby.
 So you may want to wait until after your baby is born to get one.

 1. Manual pump.
 This is a pump that you work by hand.
 You can use a manual pump anywhere because it doesn’t need electricity.